-This page provides information for women and their partners about sex and relationships after the menopause.
+Information for women and their partners about sex and relationships after the menopause

 Sex and relationships after the menopause